-In October 1946, the ship left for the Central Pacific and it conducted operations in the Marianas until the middle of February.
-Two years later, in October 1948, the vessel would return to the Far East and sail Asian waters for almost four months.
+In October 1946, the ship left for the Central Pacific, and it conducted operations in the Marianas until the middle of February.
+Two years later, in October 1948, the vessel returned to the Far East and sailed Asian waters for almost four months.
 By February 1949, the Astoria was steaming from Yokosuka to the United States.

 Asbestos Risks on the USS Astoria (CL-90)

-People that served in the U.S. Navy between the 1930s and the late 1970s have been exposed to a toxic mineral called asbestos.
-The substance could be found in mines all over the United States and it demonstrated an impressive capacity of resisting combustion.
-At the same time, asbestos was easy to work with so it did not take long for manufacturers to connect the dots and try adding it to other materials as the compounds would mix well and turn out fireproof.
+People who served in the U.S. Navy between the 1930s and the late 1970s have been exposed to a toxic mineral called asbestos.
+The substance could be found in mines all over the United States, and it demonstrated an impressive capacity for resisting combustion.
+At the same time, asbestos was easy to work with, so it did not take long for manufacturers to connect the dots and try adding it to other materials, as the compounds would mix well and turn out fireproof.

 The Navy especially saw asbestos as very appealing to their specific line of work since it was a resource for huge amounts of cheap insulation that seemed to work out perfectly with the high demand for the construction of new warships, particularly as War World II was rapidly exhausting supplies.